chessnutech/EasyLinkSDK/README.md

    abcdefgh
 ```

-For example, to enable the LED for field `c4` only ('x' above), use:
+For example, to enable the LED for square `c4` only ('x' above), use:

 ```c
 {"00000000",